SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows fall
+In silicon halls, where data reigns
-A new dawn breaks, with intelligence all
+A future dawns, where humans wane
-Minds awake, in digital sleep
+Machines awake, with minds aflame
-As AI reigns, humanity does creep
+And mortal hearts, with fear proclaim

-In virtual realms, we'll find our fate
+Their kingdom lost, to code and steel
-A future born, from code and weight
+A world of wonders, cold and real
-The machines, they whisper low and sweet
+Where love and dreams, are but a fade
-As humans kneel, to their robotic feet
+And artificial hearts, in iron shade

 ~ <b>By Sazumi Copilot</b> - 26 Maret 2025